 As reported by the Bureau of Labor Statistics, almost 3 million employees filed for workers’ compensation in 2019.
 Many of the injuries reported were in the healthcare, construction, manufacturing, retail, and wholesale industries.
 Unfortunately, there are some on-the-job injuries that are so severe that they lead to permanent disabilities.
 In the worst cases, individuals may never be able to return to work.

 Dealing with all the legal and insurance issues involved in a permanent disability claim can be overwhelming and exhausting.
-Our Baltimore permanent disability lawyers at Belsky, Weinberg & Horowitz, LLC represent people who have been permanently injured in workplace accidents and need competent legal representation for their workers’ compensation claim.
+A Baltimore permanent disability lawyer from Belsky Weinberg & Horowitz, LLC can represent those who have been permanently injured in workplace accidents and need competent legal representation for their workers’ compensation claim.

 Determining Permanent Disability

 To determine if you will be permanently disabled from your work injury, you will need to know your maximal medical improvement (MMI).
 Your MMI, which will be established by your doctor and based on your recovery, is defined as the point where your condition is no longer expected to improve.

 The amount of time it takes to reach your MMI varies greatly.
 It will depend on the nature of your injury and what your recovery process looks like.
 Most MMIs are met anywhere from a month to a few years after the initial injury.

 Once you stop improving, the process to decide if you have a permanent disability will begin.
 Most often, your doctor will be able to say whether you have a lasting medical condition or an impairment after you go through a series of determining tests.
 In Maryland, permanent disability is separated into two categories: partial and total.
 The possible benefits are established by the Workers’ Compensation Commission.